64/cmake-raytracer/README.md

 cmake -Dimage_width=64 -Dimage_height=64 -Dnum_procs=4 -P CMakeLists.txt 2> image.ppm
 ```

-Which writes the output to `image.ppm`.
+Which renders using 4 CPU cores and writes the output to `image.ppm`.
 Then use an image viewer capable of opening PPM files (or [this](http://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html)) to view.

-Alternatively, the ray tracer can directly write PNG files courtesy of @benmcmorran (PowerShell required for now).
-Use the `use_png` variable to set the name of the PNG file without the extension.
-The example below will write output to `render.png`.
+**Alternatively, the ray tracer can directly write PNG files** (thanks to @benmcmorran for contributing this).
+The PNG encoder is also implemented in pure CMake, but either PowerShell or Python is required with this method since CMake is unable to write binary files directly.
+Set the `use_png` variable to set the name of the PNG file (without the extension).
+The example below will write output to `render.png`:

 ```shell
 cmake -Dimage_width=64 -Dimage_height=64 -Dnum_procs=4 -Duse_png=render -P CMakeLists.txt
 ```

 `num_procs` controls the number of worker processes spawned.
 It is recommended to set this to a value no greater than the number of cores in your CPU, for maximum performance.
+If not provided, it will be automatically detected based on the number of available cores.

-For now, to keep the code simple, you are required to keep `image_width`, `image_height` and `num_procs` as powers of 2, otherwise the image may not be fully formed.
+To keep the code simple, the `image_width`, `image_height` and `num_procs` must be powers of 2, otherwise the image will not be fully formed.
 If not specified, these arguments default to the values shown above.

 ## Performance